Banno/kafka4s/README.md

 )
 ```

+Note: If your project uses fs2 1.x, you'll want releases from the 2.x series.
+For fs2 2.x projects, you'll want 3.x series releases.

 Sending records to Kafka is an effect.
 If we wanted to periodically write random integers to a Kafka topic, we could do:

 ```scala